 Spring Conference (March 7, 2015)

 The annual Spring Conference is a professional development opportunity for all Lowcountry teachers: public and private schools, all grade levels, all disciplines.
-Hosted by LWP Teacher Consultants, this conference will offer four one-hour sessions on a variety of topics realted to the teaching of writing of the use of writing in the classroom.
+Hosted by LWP Teacher Consultants, this conference will offer four one-hour sessions on a variety of topics related to the teaching of writing of the use of writing in the classroom.
 Several presentations be will available at each hour.
-For more information, see our printable flyer.
+More information available soon.

-The Invitational Summer Institute begins with the Spring Conference, then resumes in June with four weeks of intensive reading, writing, and small-group work focused on helping participants use writing more effectively in their classrooms.
+The Invitational Summer Institute begins with the Spring Conference on March 7, followed by a "writing marathon" in April, then resumes in June with four weeks of intensive reading, writing, and small-group work focused on helping participants use writing more effectively in their classrooms.
 An application and an interview are required, but participants will earn six hours of graduate credit and gain valuable experience as they become "Teacher Consultants" as part of the National Writing Project's network of teachers.
 The Institute is for teachers from ALL disciplines and ALL grade levels, and tuition, fees, and materials are provided by the LWP.
-Applications are now being accepted.
+Applications accepted beginning in fall 2014.